atomic-package/docs/docs/pages/installation.md

 # Installation

-<p class="uk-text-lead">Learn where to download and how to compile the Atomic Package sources.</p>
+<p class="text docsLeadText">Learn where to download and how to compile the Atomic Package sources.</p>

 ## Download